TareKhalifa/Cooperative-Scheduler/README.md

 ##### 3. USART1_IRQHandler():
 In the USART1 handler, the threshold value is received from the PC.
 #### Testing:
+This was tested by:
+1- giving the system a threshold value of 23 using Tera Term 2- the values of the read temperature were displayed on Tera Term 3- the sensor was held to change the value of the temperature detected by it so that it can exceed the threshold 4- the sensed temperature exceeded the threshold and the led flashed 5- This is documented in this video: https://drive.google.com/file/d/1G8NIHeJZnZFpQHb7jk-d4coMnunMA7tw/view?usp=sharing
 ### 2. Parking Sensor:
 ![image](https://user-images.githubusercontent.com/52736885/114328084-d989e200-9b3b-11eb-8e80-a889c56a465c.png)